syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/events.md

 ## created

-After HeatMap has been completely rendered, the [created](../api/heatmap/#created) event is triggered.
+Once HeatMap has been completely rendered, the [created](../api/heatmap/#created) event is triggered.

 {% if page.publishingplatform == "typescript" %}